Accursed Mountains

-The Accursed Mountains (Bjeshkët e Nemuna; Prokletije, /sh/; both translated as "Cursed Mountains"), also known as the Albanian Alps (Alpet Shqiptare; Albanski Alpi), is a mountain range in coastal Southeast Europe adjacent to the Adriatic Sea.
+The Accursed Mountains (Bjeshkët e Nemuna; Prokletije, /sh/; both translated as "Cursed Mountains"), is a mountain range in coastal Southeast Europe adjacent to the Adriatic Sea.
 It is the southernmost subrange of the 1000 km Dinaric Alps range (Dinarides), extending from northern Albania to western Kosovo and northeastern Montenegro.
 Maja Jezercë, standing at 2694 m, is the highest point of the Accursed Mountains and of all Dinaric Alps, and the fifth highest peak in Albania.
 The range includes the mountain Zla Kolata, which, at 2534 m, is the tallest mountain in Montenegro.
 The range also includes the mountain Gjeravica, which, at 2656 m, is the second tallest mountain in Kosovo.
 One of the southernmost glacial masses in Europe was discovered in the Albanian part of the range in 2009.

 Name

 The origin of the name "Accursed Mountains" is disputed.
 According to one local legend, the devil escaped from hell and created the jagged glacial karsts in a single day of mischief.
 Others say a woman cursed the mountains while she and her children trekked through them on a scorching-hot day and could not find any water.
 A third legend claims Slavic soldiers gave the mountains their name as they struggled to march through them.

 Both the Albanian (Bjeshkët e Nemuna) and Serbo-Croatian (Prokletije) names mean "The Accursed Mountains".